 Red House is a small school and many parents value this.
 It is, however, an inevitable consequence of our small size that we cannot seek to be all things to all people.
 For this reason we have to be selective.

-All teaching up to the end of Year 6 is in two balanced, mixed ability groups.
-The vast majority of pupils go right through the school from Nursery to GCSE.
+The vast majority of pupils joining Red House go right through the school from Nursery to GCSE.

 Nursery pupils are accommodated in their own area.
 Our Nursery is led by a highly qualified Early Years teacher, supported by experienced and qualified (Level 3 and above) nursery assistants.
 On entry, children are assigned a Key Person who maintains close contact with the child’s family.

 In the Early Years Foundation Stage (Nursery and Reception) pupils follow a programme of activities which is appropriate to their educational needs and learning which is outlined in the EYFS Statutory Framework; namely the three prime areas of communication and language, physical development, personal social and emotional development and the four specific areas of literacy, mathematics, understanding the world and expressive arts and design.
 French is also introduced.

 In Key Stage One (Years 1 & 2), pupils study Literacy, Numeracy, Science, ICT, Geography, History, Religious Studies, Art & DT, French, cross curricular topics and PSHE.
 Music is taught by a music specialist.

 In Lower Key Stage 2 (Years 3 & 4), pupils study English, Mathematics, Science, French, ICT, Geography, History, Religious Studies, Art & DT, cross curricular topics and PSHE.
 PE is taught by specialist staff and both year groups combine for their Games lesson on the Senior School site.
 In addition, Year 4 pupils participate in swimming lessons.